Frequently Asked Questions

 Where are the yard sales?

-What time do the yard sales begin?
+What time do the yard sales open and close?

 What payment methods do vendors accept?